Troubleshooting Polar H9 / H10 heart rate sensor

 Polar products are not designed to detect arrhythmia or irregular rhythms and will interpret them as noise or interference.
 In most cases the Polar training computers work fine for persons with cardiac arrhythmia, but in some cases (many abnormal heart beat intervals) arrhythmia may cause incorrect heart rate readings.

-If the issue persists, please contact Polar distributor in your country.
+If the issue persists, please contact your local customer care.